AgentSynthia/Synthia-Introduction/README.md

 ### 3️⃣ 🔍 Advanced Technical Analysis

-Cortana brings cutting-edge technical analysis to your fingertips.
+Synthia brings cutting-edge technical analysis to your fingertips.
 With support for multiple timeframes, Synthia provides detailed insights for smarter trading decisions.
 Whether you are a seasoned trader or a beginner, Synhita’s advanced analysis tools can help you stay ahead of the market by providing:

 - **Candlestick Patterns**: Identify trends, reversals, and continuation patterns with precision.
 - **RSI and MACD Indicators**: Monitor momentum, detect overbought/oversold conditions, and spot critical signal crossovers.